-These scenarios should focus on losses arising from events occurring in 2022, and therefore do not attempt to quantify potential exposures from back year deterioration.
-The issue of reserving adequacy is subject to monitoring and review by colleagues within the Lloyd's Corporation and is also addressed via Lloyd's new Liability scenarios within Supplementary Information.
+These scenarios focus on losses arising from events occurring in 2023, and therefore do not attempt to quantify potential exposures from back year deterioration.
+The issue of reserving adequacy is subject to monitoring and review by colleagues within the Lloyd's Corporation.

-23 Political Risks
+23 Political risks

-Managing agents should return Political Risks scenarios that generate losses above the de minimis reporting level for the events in the 2022 RDS Political Risk Scenario Specification document.
+Managing agents should return Political Risks scenarios that generate losses above the de minimis reporting level for the events in the 2023 RDS Political Risk Scenario Specification document.